Tutorial: Connect virtual networks with virtual network peering using the Azure portal

 Peer virtual networks

-In the Search box at the top of the Azure portal, begin typing MyVirtualNetwork1.
+In the search box at the top of the Azure portal, look for myVirtualNetwork1.
 When myVirtualNetwork1 appears in the search results, select it.

-Enter, or select, the following information, accept the defaults for the remaining settings, and then select OK.
+Enter, or select, the following information, accept the defaults for the remaining settings, and then select Add.

 The PEERING STATUS is Connected, as shown in the following picture:

-If you don't see the status, refresh your browser.
+If you don't see a Connected status, select the Refresh button.

 Create virtual machines

-Create a VM in each virtual network so that you can communicate between them in a later step.
+Create a VM in each virtual network so that you can test the communication between them.

 Create the first VM

-Enter, or select, the following information for Basics, accept the defaults for the remaining settings, and then select Create:
+Enter, or select, the following information on the Basics tab, accept the defaults for the remaining settings, and then select Create:

 Setting Value Resource group Select Use existing and then select myResourceGroup.
 Name myVm1 Location Select East US.
-User name Enter a user name of your choosing.
+Image Select an OS image.
+For this VM Windows Server 2019 Datacenter - Gen1 is selected.
+Size Select a VM size.
+For this VM Standard_D2s_v3 is selected.
+Username Enter a username.
+The username azure was chosen for this example.
 Password Enter a password of your choosing.
 The password must be at least 12 characters long and meet the defined complexity requirements.

-Select the Review + Create button in the lower, left-hand corner to start the VM deployment.
+Select the Review + Create and then Create to start the VM deployment.

 Create the second VM

-Complete steps 1-6 again, with the following changes:
+Repeat steps 1-6 again to create a second virtual machine with the following changes:

 The VMs take a few minutes to create.
 Do not continue with the remaining steps until both VMs are created.